 After last weekend, I am convinced – more you relax, more tired you feel.
-In 2 full days, the only useful thing I managed to do was to test this healthy homemade cereal aka cinnamon toast crunch recipe.
-Again, out of pure selfishness because I am bored to death with oatmeal, quinoa breakfast bake and quinoa egg muffins.
+In 2 full days, the only useful thing I managed to do was to test this healthy homemade cereal aka cinnamon toast crunch recipe for healthy breakfast ideas.

 We got this window of opportunity when kids do not have sports for 2 weekends and both, me and Alex, looked at each other and pretty much thought the same: “Screw storage space cleaning, basement repainting and backyard re-sodding.
 Doing nothing!”.

-I watched all possible episodes of Amazing Race, Flip or Flop and Caribbean Life while browsing my phone and stroking my little one’s hair.
+I watched all possible episodes of Amazing Race, Flip or Flop and Caribbean Life while browsing my phone, stroking my little one’s hair and eating healthy snacks.
 I showered by 2 PM and spent evenings on a couch sipping wine and watching heartbreaking “Amy”.
 We went for a walk to Starbucks and Alex cooked all dinners.

 I swear, on Monday morning I felt even more tired than on Friday night WTF.
 However, I managed to go for a 5K run with my 9 year old.
 I could barely keep up.
 That hockey makes one hell of strong muscles and lungs, and let me tell you a huge belly too.
 My last Costco run was $650!!!!!!!!!!!!!

 I am a lousy rule follower because this Easter weekend I’m planning to do the same for at least half of it.
 I probably should colour some eggs with the kids, buy candy for the Easter egg hunt and make some cake for Saturday night dinner with friends.
 This is my Easter without fuss and craziness.
 I just want to stare at my kids every second I can because they are growing too damn fast!!!